NAIC Membership Profile

 NAIC Member Firm Investments

-NAIC members invest in companies that employ 1.4 million employees in the United States and over 2.2 million employees globally.
+NAIC members invest in companies that employ 554,688 in the United States and over 573,000 employees globally.
 Private equity allows these companies to grow, hire more staff, and create broader wealth distribution.
 NAIC member portfolio companies specialize in a wide range of industry sectors.
 These companies hire employees in healthcare, restaurants and hotels, retail, software and more.
 IntelligentNAIC has compiled a list of the Top 10 industry sectors where NAIC member firms have investments.

 Global Employee Impact by Industry